3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/dbt/README.md

 * **county_name**.
 County name.
 * **fipsstco**.
 The Federal Information Processing Standard Publication.
 * **geometry**.
 Multipolygon that delimits the area of ​​a county in the San Francisco Bay Area.
 * **updated_at**.
 Update date.

+#### Table: dim_stations

+Unfortunately, a dataset with updated stations was not found for the Bay Wheels dataset.
+However, the start and end stations (along with their respective longitude and latitude coordinates) of a bike trip are explicitly described within the trip itself.
+However, upon inspection, it was found that some station locations are incorrect and appear outside the San Francisco Bay Area.

+The "dim_stations" table is created by joining the start (start_station_id) and end (end_station_id) stations from the "baywheels_tripdata" table.
+We join it with the "dim_bay_area_county" table and filter out stations that are not located in a Bay Area county.
+We group the stations by their station_id to avoid duplicate stations.

+* **station_id**.
+Station id.
+* **station_name**.
+Station Name.
+* **location**.
+Coordinates with the longitude and latitude of the station.
+* **updated_at**.
+Update date.